bsc-pm/dlb/doc/user_guide/source/intro.rst

 ..
 Statistics
 .. ----------
 ..
-This feature is in development and will be added in version 1.3.
+This feature is in development and will be added in future versions.

 .. .. _barrier:

 ..
 Node Barrier
 .. ------------
 ..
-This feature is in development and will be added in version 1.3.
+This feature is in development and will be added in future versions.